 All the primary delicacies listed above are served in large help-yourself carved wooden bowls and it really is eat as much as you want .. there is always more than enough for every guest.
 I enjoy my breakfasts wherever I am, at Mac's more so because they give me the energy to last all day without feeling hungry .. merely drinking a lot more than I would do in European climates and snacking on the odd piece of fruit or a Tapalapa ( Fula bread ) egg sandwich, which are always available.
 I work my way through a helping of each of Mac's various tasty offerings, usually only managing one of the pancakes, which are 3 times as thick as UK ones.
 Alaghi, however, always leaves from a stay at Mac's looking 5 months pregnant .. happily munching his way through double, treble and .. especially in the case of the pancakes .. quadruple helpings of everything on offer.
 A wonder to behold !!

-three remaining empty seats .. we might be away soon.
-Soon can be a never-ending time in Africa .. so asking to be provisionally included, we drove down the road to the Mopti - Timbuktu garage to
+remaining empty seats .. we might be away soon.
+Soon can be a never-ending time in Africa .. so asking to be provisionally included, we drove down the road to the Mopti - Timbuktu garage to check their

 By midday, we were ready to go .. with the roof rack fully laden and a full compliment of passengers, or so I thought.
 Half a kilometre up the road we pulled off the tarmac road onto the desert sand and headed for a small group of compounds.
 Whereupon everyone got out, bags and baggages were pulled down from the roof rack, added to and re-stacked .. two new people squeezed in the back and we set off again.
 Only 4 km as far as Sévaré, where the same was repeated twice, at two different compounds, before we all returned to the centre of Sévaré to have a coffee and something to eat !
 Nobody seemed to be in a hurry, so neither were we.
 Alaghi, despite his enormous breakfast, tucked into some tough-looking meat and onions, whilst I found some ice-cold yoghurt in a local garage shop.